AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 Cash App beats its competitors by encouraging user loyalty and retention through its unique services.
 It also has a benefit by fostering relationships with its partner retailers, which provide users with exclusive deals and promotions.
 Overall, its reputation and user trust gives it a competitive edge over other competitors.

-**Note:** A user can choose to save your money on this platform through the "Money" tab.
-It allows them to set savings goals and track them again.**(TIME)** Additionally, if a user has a Cash Card they can turn on the "Rounds Up" feature and save changes for a user's purchase.
-That way they can purchase items while putting money on the side. **(TIMES)**
+**Note:** A user can choose to save money on this platform through the "Money" tab.
+It allows them to set savings goals and track them.**(TIME)** Additionally, if a user has a Cash Card they can turn on the "Rounds Up" feature and save changes for a their purchase.
+Essentially, they can purchase items while putting money on the side. **(TIMES)**

 ### **<ins>Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like StackShare to find this information.)</ins>**